doniyorkhasanov/blacksoulgem95.github.io/source/_posts/01FWEWXQV70VA2XR5CSPYMYYX5_jigsaw-an-honest-review.md

 ---

-I've been thinkering with Jigsaw for the whole weekend developing this website and get rid of the mess that my Wordpress installation was, and it took me literally one day to get a blog site up and running with Jigsaw, and especially with a nice UI that Wordpress couldn't give me out of the box (or without learning how to develop WP Themes).
+I've been tinkering with Jigsaw for the whole weekend developing this website and get rid of the mess that my WordPress installation was, and it took me literally one day to get a blog site up and running with Jigsaw, and especially with a nice UI that WordPress couldn't give me out of the box (or without learning how to develop WP Themes).

 Being based on Laravel Mix and Blade templates, jigsaw's learning curve is extremely flat, especially if you come from experience with [Laravel](//laravel.com?utm_source=italianprogrammer.pizza), and comes with a set of pre-made templates